OfficeDev/Microsoft-Teams-Samples/samples/bot-configuration-app/nodejs/Readme.md

     npm install
     ```

 1) Update the `.env` configuration for the bot to use the Microsoft App Id and App Password from the Bot Framework registration.
-(Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.) `MicrosoftAppTenantId` will be the id for the tenant where application is registered.
+(Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.)
- - Also, set MicrosoftAppType in the `.env`. (**Allowed values are: MultiTenant(default), SingleTenant, UserAssignedMSI**)

 1) Run your bot at the command line: